RMHonor/player-stats-card/README.md

 ### Running

-First, install packages using `npm install`, then run the development server using `npm start`.
+After cloning the repository, install packages using `npm install`, then run the development server using `npm start`.
 Navigate to `https://localhost:8080`

 For production build, run `npm run build`.